-Books, mostly.
-I've also had the pleasure of writing a few articles that have appeared in the Miami Herald, Southern Maryland This Is Living, Recreation News, Montgomery magazine, and Hotline.
-Mostly, though, I spent the better part of the past two years writing and updating a couple of travel guide books and two history books (so much fun!).
+I spent the better part of two years writing and updating a couple of travel guide books and two history books (so much fun!).
 I've traveled a little bit in the past few months, visiting Arlington, Virginia; Southern Maryland, and Atlantic City.

 Of course, I'm always eager for new assignments ...
 I've compiled two booklets about historic hotels (the old Washington Statler and the Shoreham Hotel) and I love bringing history to life in that kind of assignment.
 I also enjoy writing about marketing and anything to do with the hospitality and travel industry.

-If you have an issue that makes travel difficult, whether you are blind, deaf, use a wheelchair, have an organ transplant, or if you travel with someone who has one or more of these problems, www.TravelDisabled.info is dedicated to you.
+Between now and then (whenever that is), I hope to research and provide information for those who have an issue that makes travel difficult, whether it's vision, hearing, mobility or something else or, if you travel with someone who has one or more of these problems, www.TravelDisabled.info will be dedicated to you.
 Its intent is to help you find whatever information you need—or point you in the right direction—to make your travel easier.

 The second part covers attractions, restaurants, hotels, public transportation and other points of interest as a regular travel guide would.
 However, it will also tell you where the wheelchair entrance is to the Lincoln Memorial, about a Smithsonian Institution garden with raised flower beds for people using wheelchairs, and where you can find an arboretum with a great sensory garden outside of Minneapolis.

 A third area will highlight products that will or should make your traveling life easier, including special clothing, the best electronics (GPS, phone, tablet, etc.) to the best apps, plus a lot more.